neonkore/waypipe/README.md

 between a small number of buffers, a video encoded window will appear to flicker as it switches rapidly between the underlying buffers, each of whose video streams has different encoding artifacts.

+The `zwp_linux_explicit_synchronization_v1` Wayland protocol is currently not supported.

+Waypipe does not work between computers that use different byte orders.